Reich out, Saturday in as Colts try to fix stagnant offense

-INDIANAPOLIS (AP)Frank Reich’s attempt to fix the Indianapolis Colts’ sputtering offense failed, so now owner Jim Irsay is turning to another trusted name – former All-Pro center Jeff Saturday.
+INDIANAPOLIS (AP)Frank Reich’s attempt to fix the Indianapolis Colts’ sputtering offense failed so now team owner Jim Irsay is turning to another trusted name – former All-Pro center Jeff Saturday.

-Irsay said he had grown weary of the team’s ongoing struggles and that he would reevaluate the coaching situation after the end of the season.

-”You never like to make a change, much less during the season.
-It’s not ideal,” Irsay said. ”But (general manager) Chris (Ballard) and I, in talking, we saw things collapse and I’ve seen things go from bad to worse and I thought it was time to make the change.”
+Colts officials have scheduled an evening news conference to address the decision.

-Saturday’s only coaching experience was a four-year stint as head coach at a Georgia high school.
-He’s served most recently as a team consultant and ESPN commentator.
-He’s a member of Indy’s Ring of Honor, played a key role in an agreement to settle the 2011 NFL lockout and has been a fixture in the Indy community since his rookie season in 1999.
+Saturday’s only coaching experience came at a Georgia high school and he’s served most recently as a team consultant and ESPN commentator.
+He’s a member of Indy’s Ring of Honor, played a key role in helping reach an agreement to settle the 2011 NFL lockout and has been a fixture in the Indy community since his rookie season in 1999.

-Irsay got in touch with Saturday following his team’s embarrassing 26-3 loss to New England.
-Saturday said he and his wife spoke about the opportunity and he decided to take the job Monday morning.

-”Shocked would be an understatement,” Saturday said. ”It was a 12-hour whirlwind.”

-The Colts (3-5-1) have endured a similar experience over the past few weeks.
+For the Colts (3-5-1), the past few weeks have been a whirlwind.

-Reich announced he was benching 2016 MVP Matt Ryan, in his first season with the Colts, in favor of second-year quarterback Sam Ehlinger two weeks ago.
+Reich announced he was benching 2016 league MVP and longtime veteran Matt Ryan in favor of second-year quarterback Sam Ehlinger two weeks ago.

 Last Tuesday, Reich fired offensive coordinator Marcus Brady even though Reich was calling the plays.
-Ballard also sent running back Nyheim Hines to Buffalo just before last week’s trade deadline.
+General manager Chris Ballard also sent running back Nyheim Hines to Buffalo just before last week’s trade deadline.

-Now Reich is out in the first midseason coaching change Irsay has made since taking over as owner 25 years ago and Saturday is speaking with staff members to find a new play-caller.
+Now Reich is out in the first midseason coaching change Irsay has made since taking over as owner 25 years ago.

 ”I think Frank’s an unbelievable football coach, I think he’s an unbelievable man,” said Tennessee coach Mike Vrabel, the last head coach still left from the 2018 hiring class. ”We all know what we sign up for, and this is the other side of it that’s probably not so … it’s difficult.
 You never want to see anybody lose their job.”

-The Colts also went 0 for 14 on third downs, just the second time their conversion rate was 0%.
-They allowed nine sacks, the highest single-game total since October 2017, and the second most in a game since 1981.
+The Colts also went 0 for 14 on third downs, just the second time on record their conversion rate was 0.0%.
+They allowed nine sacks, the highest single-game total since October 2017, and only the second most in a game since 1981.

 But it wasn’t just one game.

-Indy has zero points on its opening possession this season and is the league’s only team to enter the fourth quarter trailing in every game.
-The Colts have scored a league-low 14.7 points per game.
-After three straight losses, Irsay pulled the plug.
+Indy has zero points on its opening possession this season and is the league’s only team to enter the fourth quarter trailing in every game in 2022.
+The result is a league-low 14.7 points per game.
+And with three straight losses, the Colts postseason hopes are fading.

-”We’ve tried to hire Jeff as a coach a couple of times, the timing didn’t work out,” Ballard said. ”It doesn’t take long to figure out he’s got leadership, real special leadership in him.
-So for this eight-game stretch and where we’re at, we thought it would be a really good fit for us.”

 On Sunday, the Colts pulled right guard Matt Pryor and left tackle Dennis Kelly and replaced them with Will Fries and rookie Bernhard Raimann in yet another attempt to improve the pass protection.

-”Jeff has been a beloved, integral member of our NFL family for nearly a decade,” ESPN said in a statement Monday. ”When he came to us about this incredible opportunity he had with the Colts, we were thrilled for him and his family.
+”Jeff has been a beloved, integral member of our NFL family for nearly a decade,” ESPN said in a statement following the second announcement Monday. ”When he came to us about this incredible opportunity he had with the Colts, we were thrilled for him and his family.
 We wish him the best of luck as he makes his NFL head coaching debut.”

-As the season went on and the woes mounted, the growing pressure was evident on Reich’s face and in his shorter and quieter answers.
+As the season went on and the woes mounted, though, the growing pressure was evident on Reich’s face in recent weeks and in his shorter and quieter answers.

 Even in the locker room, where Reich was respected and well liked, players seemed uneasy with so many changes.